AdobeDocs/target-learn.en/help/audiences/use-audiences.md

 ---
 title: What Are Audiences and How Do I Use Them?
 description: This video shows Adobe Target users how to use audiences to target activities and filter reports.
+landing-page-description: Learn to define audiences, find audiences, and target activities and filter reports.
 role: User
 level: Beginner
 topic: Personalization